leocengia/SCI-repo/README.md

 > or over to check in with valid
 > military ID

+**Agent-normalized template text**

+This property allows guests 18 or over to check in with valid military ID

 **Important information**

 Use this template when a property has a higher